LifeAdventurer/OmniText/README.md

 ## Features

 - **Zero Build:** No complex build tools or frameworks needed.
-Just plan HTML, CSS (via Tailwind CDN and inline styles), and JavaScript.
+Just plain HTML, CSS (via Tailwind CDN and inline styles), and JavaScript.
 - **Client-Side:** Runs entirely in the user's browser.
 - **Local Storage:** Saved phrases are stored directly in your browser's `localStorage`, keeping your data private and readily available.
 - **Full-Screen Display:** Tap a saved phrase to display it prominently in full screen, making it easy for others to read.
+- **Optional Sorting by Usage:** Enable or disable sorting phrases based on how frequently they are used.
+- **Optional Usage Display:** Show or hide the usage count for each phrase.
 - **Progressive Web App (PWA):**
   - **Installable:** Add OmniText to your device's home screen for quick access, just like a native app.